-Innovative Marine is well known for developing premium quality all in one aquariums.
-They have lead the aquarium industry with larger all in aquariums like this INT 100 model.
+Innovative Marine is well known for developing premium quality all-in-one aquariums.
+They have to lead the aquarium industry with larger all in aquariums like this INT 100 model.
 This model is a 100 gallon, 4 foot long aquarium with its overflow built into the back.

 This is the one of the few internal overflow systems of its kind that incorporates a bean animal drain system for added safety.
 The overflow is a trapezoid style, which doesn’t put as big of a footprint as typical internal overflow box systems.

 The stands that comes with these systems are premium quality.
-They are made of anodized aluminum, which makes them corrosion resistant.
-They will not warp or swelling and provide better long-term reliability then wooden cabinets.
-Because of their aluminum structure, they are light weight as well.
+They are made of anodized aluminum, which makes them corrosion-resistant.
+They will not warp or swell and provide better long-term reliability then wooden cabinets.
+Because of their aluminum structure, they are lightweight as well.
 The white or black aquarium stand also have a modern look to them and they are easy to assemble.